 This can be as easy as talking to your local tourist information centre and requesting cycle maps or local route information for your reception area or welcome pack.
 You could also order a copy of a respected guidebook that covers routes in your area and have this on hand to share with guests and for them to borrow for their route-planning.
 For instance, if you live in Brittany, there is the excellent Brittany's Green Ways guidebook and the Nantes-Brest Canal guidebook for cyclists and walkers (also in e-book for cyclists on the move).
 For elsewhere in the country, Cycling Southern France, Cycling Northern France, Cycling the Canal du Midi, Cycling the River Loire, and other books offer a good spread of route suggestions and plannnng advice.
-We have more guidebooks for cycling in France here.
-Consider also picking up an IGN or Michelin maps that cover your area so you can provide hands-on advice for riders.
+Consider also picking up IGN or Michelin maps that cover your area so you can provide hands-on advice for riders.
 In all honesty, though, the best thing to do is to ride some local routes yourself (or drive them if you're not a cyclist) so you can gauge the route quality, how busy it is and whether you'd be happy to recommend it to guests.
 You can also join our Cycling in France Facebook group to engage with riders and find out cycling tips first-hand (note that it is not an advertising group as such).

 • Find out where your nearest bike hire outlet is.

 Have the details to hand and offer to help arrange bike hire for your guests if needed.
 If there aren't any bike hire shops locally, check to see if there is a bike delivery service for your area.
 Better still, make a small investment in some bikes and allow your guests to borrow them during their stay.
 Don't forget to check your insurance policy to ensure you are covered in case of accidents.

 • Find out where your nearest bike shop is for repairs, spare parts, etc, and having the information handy for guests

 • Have some basic tools available.